Kiefer, Oklahoma: History

 Kiefer is the site of an extensive residence known to locals as the Kiefer Castle, having been built to resemble a fairy-tale castle.

 Geography

 Kiefer is located in eastern Creek County.
 U.S. Highway 75A passes through the center of the town, leading north 5 mi to the center of Sapulpa, the county seat, and south 5 mi to Mounds.
 Oklahoma State Highway 67 leads east from Kiefer 3 mi to the U.S. Route 75 freeway in Glenpool.
 Via Highways 67 and 75 it is 18 mi north to downtown Tulsa.

 According to the United States Census Bureau, Kiefer has a total area of 6.1 km2, of which 0.06 sqkm, or 1.04%, is water.

 Education

+The vast majority of the territory is in the Kiefer Public Schools school district.

-Kiefer has an elementary, middle and high school.
+The Kiefer district has an elementary, middle, and high school.
 The school teams are known as the Trojans.
+At Kiefer public schools, they have many sports such as football, basketball, and baseball, but there are other sports like academic, softball, and E-sports.

+A piece of the municipal territory extends into the Mounds Public Schools school district.